Date: 19th May 2021

 Sorry this event has already taken place - please see our forthcoming events list

-Many organisations have identified that they regularly lose key members of staff due to a lack of understanding of their individual challenges in the absence of a confidential sounding board (mentor).
-The experience of employees is often underutilised who can help colleagues make difficult decisions, learn quicker and build confidence.
+Many organisations have identified that they regularly lose key staff members due to a lack of understanding of their individual challenges in the absence of a confidential sounding board (mentor).
+As a result, employees' experience is often underutilised who can help colleagues make difficult decisions, learn quicker and build confidence.

 All timings should be considered approximate – content should be managed to best meet the needs of the group and to maintain pace and engagement.

 - How does mentoring benefit people and organisations?

 - How to implement mentoring in your organisation